What is an obstetrician and gynaecologist?

 Why use Expert Court Reports?

 A good obstetrician and gynaecologist expert witness should come with years of clinical experience as well as specific competencies to act as an expert witness.
 Look for someone who has established expert witness experience.
-Our obstetrician and gynaecologist expert, Mr Philip Kaloo, has many years of experience both in his clinical field and as an expert witness.
+Our obstetrician and gynaecology experts – Mr Philip Kaloo and Mr Mamdouh Shoukrey have many years of experience both in their clinical fields and as an expert witnesses